o0yr0o/Quantium-Virtual-Project/README.md

 All the given information is from the **Quantium Data Analytics Virtual Experience Project** on [Forage](https://www.theforage.com/virtual-internships/prototype/NkaC7knWtjSbi6aYv/Data%20Analytics%20Virtual%20Experience%20Program?ref=H9ARjfcciFq8iXfBx).

 ## Data Preparation and Customer Analytics

+## Experimentation and Uplift Testing
+Our client wants to know whether or not the trial layout should be rolled out to all their stores.